This post may contain affiliate links. Please read our disclosure policy.

 A blue dish is filled with cooked mac and cheese.

 This easy recipe is definitely a step above most others.
-The cheese itself is so rich, creamy, indulgent, and made with real cheese!
+The cheese itself is rich, creamy, indulgent, and made with real cheese!

 I know what you may be thinking.
 The reason the boxed mac and cheese is so popular is because of how easy it is to whip up.